temetvince/x4/README.md

 * X4: Nova Edition VRO - https://steamcommunity.com/sharedfiles/filedetails/?id=3024829392

 ## Reshade Presets
-* The recommended ReShade preset in this repository is called *X4ReshadePreset.ini*.
+The recommended ReShade preset in this repository is called *X4ReshadePreset.ini*.
 There are other presets as well, depending on your preferences.

+## Advanced Behaviors
+Set a hotkey for the chat window.
+Pull up the chat window and enter /thereshallbewings.
+This enables the Advanced Behavior command menu for ships.

 ## Exe Flags
 * Run game in background: